jr645920/fitness-gui/README.md

 1. Launch the application in Visual Studio.

-2. Make sure to unblock the Form1 and Form2 files.
+2. If you downloaded the .zip, make sure to unblock the Form1 and Form2 files.
 This can be done by right clicking on the .resx files, going to properties, and checking "unblock".

 3. In Visual Studio, press start and have fun!